Sife-ops/dmenu_bw/README.md

 Options to pass to the dmenu command.

 ### editCmd
 Editing vault items with yad is not yet supported.
-Vault items can be changed by passing the JSON file for your bitwarden vault item to your editor command.
+Vault items can be edited by passing the JSON file for your bitwarden vault item to your editor command.

-e.g. open files with in st with nvim
+e.g. open files in st with nvim
 ```javascript
 "editCmd": "st -e nvim"
 ```